April 22, 2024

 Temp Setting Too Low:

-In humid conditions we recommend a temperature set point of around 22-23°C Degrees on cooling.
+In humid conditions we recommend a temperature set point of around 22-23°C Degrees on cooling; anything lower than that, particularly in really humid conditions, runs the very real risk of water droplets forming.

 Keep tabs on the humidity: